 Welcome!

-Now, I’m doing that — and so much more — here.
-Join the thousands of people who already have Law Dork to help them traverse the complex legal landscape of 2023 by subscribing now.
+Since 2022, I have published my unique brand of in-depth, skeptical legal journalism here at the latest iteration of Law Dork.
+Join the tens of thousands of people who already subscribed to Law Dork to help them traverse the complex legal landscape of our moment by subscribing now.

 What should you expect from Law Dork?